Nicollet Island: European-American settlement

 Nicollet Island and the rest of the area of the falls were opened to settlement in 1838.
 Several settlers tried to obtain the best land near the falls, of whom Fort Snelling's sutler, Franklin Steele, took the best part of the east bank including Nicollet Island.
 He purchased the land for $1.25 per acre, which comes to about $60 for the island.
 After Steele obtained proper title to his land in 1848, he turned his energies to building a sawmill at Saint Anthony Falls to cut lumber from upriver, which began operations in September 1848.
 He built a dam on the east channel of the river between Nicollet Island and Hennepin Island.
-Steele platted the townsite of St. Anthony, which became a large city before merging with Minneapolis in 1872, on the east bank of the river.
+Steele platted the town-site of St. Anthony, which became a large city before merging with Minneapolis in 1872, on the east bank of the river.
 In 1848, Steele started a ferry across the river on the present site of the Hennepin Avenue Bridge.

 In 1849 the first house was built on the island, for John Wesley and Ann Loomis North.
-Over the 1850s and early 1860s, more houses were built on the island, including several built by Franklin C. Griswold (some of which are extant, Griswold's own at 163 Nicollet Street).
+Over the 1850s and early 1860s, more houses were built on the island, including several built by Franklin C. Griswold (some of which are extant).
 The island remained thickly covered with trees, and was described as a picturesque location frequented by lovers.
 A bridge was built between Nicollet Island and the east bank, and in 1854, Minneapolis and St. Anthony decided to build a bridge across the river.
 The suspension bridge that was built was the first ever to cross the Mississippi, and it opened with festivities on 23 January 1855.
 It was a toll bridge, originally charging 5 cents per pedestrian and 25 cents per team.
 The bridge was unsound and had limited capacity: photographs show signs that warned of fines for crossing too fast.
 The bridge brought the two communities closer together, leading to St. Anthony's later merge with Minneapolis.